A Parallelizable Quaternion Higher-Order Singular Value Decomposition with Applications: A Parallelizable Quaternion HOSVD

-Before proving Theorem \ref{two-sided}, some remarks are presented first. \begin{remark} 1.
-In lines 2 and 3 of \refalgo{algo:ts}, we can see that computing $\jz U_k$ and $\jz V_{N-k+1}$ is independently, and may be done in parallel.
-This is similar to the original HOSVD \cite{hosvd} that every factor matrix can be computed independently.
-Therefore, we prefer to set $m=\frac{\lfloor N\rfloor}{2}$, so that at each time, $\jz U_k$ and $\jz V_{N-k+1}$ can be computed simultaneously (if one is in a parallel environment).
-This is an advantage over L-QHOSVD, whose factor matrices need to be computed sequentially.

-2. On the other hand, following the line of \cite{vannieuwenhoven2012new,miao2023quat}, computing $\jz U_m,\ldots,\jz U_1$ and $\jz V_{N-m+1},\ldots,\jz V_{N}$ are still sequentially.
-One may ask whether all the factor matrices can be computed independently (or in parallel), as the original HOSVD \cite{hosvd}?
-The answer is yes, but the core tensor will enjoy fewer properties.
-This is still caused by the non-commutativity of quaternion multiplications.
-To be more focused, we will not study this type of QHOSVD in detail in the current work, but may present the results in another short note.

-3. In fact, TS-QHOSVD is even new for real tensors, as it combines the features of both HOSVD \cite{hosvd} and sequential HOSVD \cite{vannieuwenhoven2012new}.

-3. As L-QHOSVD, the order of computing $\jz U_k$'s and $\jz V_k$'s is arbitrary, while to reconstruct $\zl T$, the multiplications must be executed in a reverse order.

-4. Besides the orthogonality in mode-$1$ and mode-$N$, we have also proved the weak orthogonality in all modes; this was not investigated in \cite{miao2023quat}.
-In particular, when the tensor is real, the weak orthogonality property boils down exactly to the all-orthogonality property of HOSVD \cite[Theorem 2]{hosvd}. \end{remark}
+\begin{remark} The left, right, and weak orthogonalities was given in Definition \ref{def:orthogonality}.
+Comparing with L-QHOSVD whose orthogonality is only satisfied in mode-$1$, the orthogonality of TS-QHOSVD is satisfies in mode-$1$ and mode-$N$.
+In addition, the weak orthogonality was not discovered for L-QHOSVD.
+Note that when $\zl T$ is real, the weak orthogonality property above boils down exactly to the all-orthogonality property of HOSVD. \end{remark}